-The CFD-simulated flowfield and the PIV visualisations have been shown to be well-matched for $\lambda = 2$ .
-The position that the flow detaches from the blade surface is closely matched for both upwind and downwind parts of the rotation, with only a small delay ( $\ll 10^{\circ}$ in $\psi$ ) being observed for the upwind part.
-However, the onset of stall appears to be different between
+The CFD-simulated flowfield and the PIV visualisations have been shown to be well-matched for λ = 2.
+The position that the flow detaches from the blade surface is closely matched for both upwind and downwind parts of the rotation, with only a small delay (\ll 10° in ψ) being observed for the upwind part.
+However, the onset of stall appears to be different between the experiment and simulation, with the simulation showing a gradual separation progressing forwards from the trailing edge, while the experiment shows a more sudden leading edge roll-up.
+The shedding behaviour is also well-matched, with similar scales of vortices being shed at a

-Figure 5.23: Plot of z-vorticity showing the downwind stalling process as shown by the PIV measurements and as predicted using the CFD model for $\lambda = 2$ the experiment and simulation, with the simulation showing a gradual separation progressing forwards from the trailing edge, while the experiment shows a more sudden leading edge roll-up.
-The shedding behaviour is also well-matched, with similar scales of vortices being shed at a similar rate.
-The most significant CFD-PIV differences are observed in predicting reattachment: small differences are observed in the first reattachment at the mid-rotation, but a much earlier second reattachment is observed with the CFD showing earlier reattachment by at least 10° in $\psi$ .
+Figure 5.23: Plot of z-vorticity showing the downwind stalling process as shown by the PIV measurements and as predicted using the CFD model for $\lambda = 2$ similar rate.
+The most significant CFD-PIV differences are observed in predicting reattachment: small differences are observed in the first reattachment at the mid-rotation, but a much earlier second reattachment is observed with the CFD showing earlier reattachment by at least 10° in ψ .

-Figure 5.24: Plot of z-vorticity showing the downwind stall reduction as shown by the PIV measurements and as predicted using the CFD model for $\lambda = 2$
+Figure 5.24: Plot of z-vorticity showing the downwind stall reduction as shown by the PIV measurements and as predicted using the CFD model for λ = 2